butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 But in the case of PyDAS, which has 8 service tests, 3 integrated ones (almost like a unit test, but interact with a real Redis), and 40 unit tests, they take around 3 seconds (on Python 3.4).
 That's quite fast.
-In my opinion you can run tests that take that long after every few lines of written code.
+In my opinion, you can run tests that take that long after every few lines of written code.

 Short test runs have the advantage of people actually running them.
-Developers can shy away from tests with runtime long enough to break their flow.
+Developers can shy away from tests with run-time long enough to break their flow.
 And when tests are not run, the entire effort and good intentions put into them go to waste.

 A word of advice - even if the whole suit is quite fast (like 3 seconds), it's good to keep